top of page

 The noun 'adversary' has its roots in Latin, stemming from 'adversarius,' which is a combination of 'ad-' (meaning 'toward' or 'against') and 'versus' (meaning 'turned' or 'opposed').
 'Adversarius' originally described someone or something that was turned against another, often in opposition or conflict.
 When 'adversary' was adopted into English, it retained this sense of being in opposition to another.
 It is used to describe an individual, group, or entity that stands in opposition to another, often engaging in competition, conflict, or rivalry.
 'Adversary' emphasizes the idea of being an opponent or challenger and is often associated with situations where one party is pitted against another in some form of contest or opposition.
 The etymology of 'adversary' underscores its historical connection to the concept of opposition and conflict, highlighting its role in describing those who oppose or challenge others.

-Quiz: Find the meaning of the noun adversary:
+Find the correct meaning of the noun adversary:

 Try Again!